Skip to content

 Grasshopper Script:

-• Image Processing: Imported an image of Zozo, a friend’s cat, into Rhino to begin the design process.
+• Image Processing: Imported an image of Zozo, my friend’s cat, into Rhino to begin the design process.

 • Pattern Tracing: Manually traced the fur pattern using Rhino’s curve tools, capturing the unique texture and flow of Zozo’s fur.
 This detailed tracing formed the basis of the design.